Login Sign in

 Dog owner talking with veterinarian

-Here are some factors to take into consideration before choosing a dewormer for dogs:
+Here are some factors to take into consideration before choosing the right dewormer for your dog:

-Proper diagnosis: If you think your dog has worms, it’s essential to bring your dog to the veterinarian to get a proper diagnosis before treatment.
+Proper diagnosis: If you think your dog has worms, consult your vet for a proper diagnosis before treatment.
 “Parasitism is an important conversation to have with your veterinarian,” Dr. Wystrach says.
 “A fecal evaluation is critical to define and diagnose the type of parasitism present, as well as the proper treatment protocols and safety precautions.
 It is important to note that, many times, pets harbor more than one parasitic infection at a time.”

 Types of parasites: There are several types of intestinal worms that can affect dogs.
-Different medications are effective against different parasites, such as tapeworms, hookworms, roundworms, and whipworms.
+Different medications are effective against different parasites.
 Some dewormers also help to prevent heartworm disease, which can cause serious illness and death.

 Active ingredients: Some of the most common active ingredients in dog dewormers include febantel, ivermectin, pyrantel pamoate, and praziquantel.
 Each one is effective against specific types of worms.
 Talk to your veterinarian about which ingredients make sense for your pet.